marked42/learning-notes/http/http.md

 Cookie specification is formally referred as HTTP State Management Mechanism, which enables server to able to identify same client when client visited again.
 Information stored inside cookie is called _client-side state_.
 Process of cookie creation and usage is like below.

 1. When a client first connects to a server, server will generate a unique identification number for that client and this identification number is stored on server.
-1. Server send reponse to client and instructs client to create cookies containing unique identification number with `Set-Cookie` header.
+1. Server send response to client and instructs client to create cookies containing unique identification number with `Set-Cookie` header.
 1. Client receives instructions from server and creates cookies accordingly.
 1. When client visits same site again, cookies containing identification number is sent with HTTP request using `Cookie`, `Cookie2` header.
 1. Server receives request with cookie containing unique identifcation number, then it searches in stored indentification data and recognize it's the same client that has visited before.